A walk through the history of Ayr and it’s suburbs.

 Visitors can also explore the Swan Pond, the Deer Park, and the Camellia House, adding to the charm and diversity of the estate.
 The Castle’s proximity to the Ayrshire coast allows for breathtaking views of the Ailsa Craig, an iconic island in the Firth of Clyde, and the Isle of Arran, adding to the overall appeal of the location.

 Culzean Castle is now in the care of the National Trust for Scotland, ensuring its preservation for future generations.
-The castle and its estate offer a multitude of attractions and events throughout the year, from guided tours of the castle’s interior to outdoor festivals and open-air theater performances.
+The castle and its estate offer a multitude of attractions and events throughout the year, from guided tours of the castle’s interior to outdoor festivals and open-air theatre performances.

 Ayr’s Suburbs and Neighboring Areas